raghavmalhotra/instagram-bot/README.md

 # instagram-bot
-this python script returns list of the people on instagram that don't follow you back
+this python script returns list of the people on instagram that don't follow you back.

+prerequisite---
+-python
+-selenium (command : pip install selenium)
+-google webdriver